-‘The Bachelor’ Season 21 Finale Promo Promises Shocking ‘After The Rose’ Special
+The Bachelor Season 21 Finale Promo Promises Shocking ‘After The Rose’ Special

-The Bachelor Season 21 finale is drawing closer, and fans of the show are dying to know whether Nick Viall will choose Vanessa Grimaldi or Raven Gates.
+The Bachelor Season 21 finale is drawing closer and fans of the show are dying to know whether Nick Viall will chose Vanessa Grimaldi or Raven Gates.

-While everyone is eagerly anticipating who Nick will propose to, a brand new sneak peek from ABC reveals that there might be a shocking plot twist during the final After the Rose special.
-The voiceover in the clip, which was published by E!
+But while everyone is eagerly anticipating who Nick will propose to, a brand new sneak peek from ABC reveals that there might be a shocking plot twist during the final After The Rose special.
+The voice over in the clip, which was published by E!
 Online, promises a first.
 What do you think it will be?

-It’s clear that the promo is promising the most dramatic After the Rose show ever.
+It’s clear that the promo is promising the most dramatic After The Rose show ever.
 But will it deliver?

 "I'm gonna get choked up." —nick. maybe it's your turtle neck? idk #TheBachelor pic.twitter.com/kR2j4e0lJm